kliu4/kliu4.github.io/_posts/2018-02-05-Find-Peak-Element-I-II.md

 </pre>

-Recursively to do this and find the peak element.
+Recursively to do this and find the peak element (17).

 ## Time Complexity
 ```